ejeschke/ginga/doc/install.rst

 * numpy  (v.
 1.14 or higher)
 * astropy

-Highly recommended, because some features will not be available without it:
+Strongly recommended, because some features will not be available without it:

 * scipy
 * pillow